benbraou/flex-layout-wiki/Why-Use-Flex-Layout.md

 ### Issues with CSS-based Flexbox

-Angular Material clearly demonstrated the limitations of a FlexBox-solution implemented as CSS class solutions.
+Angular Material clearly demonstrated the limitations of a FlexBox-solution implemented as CSS classes.
 The most significant of these was the limitations with using parameterized values.

 Consider the **allowed values** listed in the [Static API tables](https://github.com/angular/flex-layout/wiki/Declarative-API-Overview#api-for-dom-containers).
 Support for even a limited set of **Allowed Value** variations lead to a combinatorial explosion of required CSS classes...